This post may contain affiliate links. Read the full disclosure here.

-Triple Chocolate Mousse Cake is the perfect light dessert recipe.
-It’s made with a chocolate cake base, cool creamy mousse filling and topped with rich dark chocolate ganache.
+This triple chocolate mousse cake recipe makes the perfect light dessert.
+It’s made with a dense chocolate brownie base, cool creamy mousse filling, and topped with rich chocolate ganache.

-The chocolate mousse filling adds a cool creamy texture which compliments the dense chocolate cake layer.
+The chocolate mousse filling adds a cool creamy texture that compliments the dense chocolate cake layer.
 It’s smooth, velvety, and extraordinarily decadent.

 This cake has loads of chocolate from top to bottom.
 The cool, rich texture makes it great for any special occasion or holiday.

-I recently came across a chocolate mousse layer cake with ganache on The Food Network and decided to make my own version with one single chocolate cake layer, chocolate filling, and dark chocolate ganache.
+When I came across a chocolate mousse layer cake with ganache on The Food Network, I knew I had to make my own version with one single chocolate cake layer, chocolate filling, and chocolate ganache.

-I served this layered chocolate mousse cake with fresh strawberries but I image it would be good with whipped cream, ice cream, or other fresh berries.
+- I served this layered chocolate mousse cake with fresh strawberries but I imagine it would be good with whipped cream, ice cream, or other fresh berries.